 The Trust run a series of events throughout the year, some of these are annual, monthly and weekly events which have been running for a number of years.
 These include a diverse variety and appeal to all members of the community.
 From walks and talks, duck races, a Woodland Fair to a BBQ in the woods, everyone will find something on our calendar to enjoy and learn about the local nature reserve and our environment.

 We run three after-school clubs.
-One in the Hogmoor Inclosure on the first Monday of the month for ages 5 - 7 and one in the Bordon Inclosure on the third Monday in the month for ages 8 - 11 and one on the second Thursday of the month in the Local Nature Reserve.
+One in the Bordon Inclosure on the first Thursday of the month, one in the Deadwater Valley Local Nature Reserve on the second Thursday of the month and one in the Hogmoor Inclosure on the third Monday of the month.
 All clubs run from 4pm -5.30pm and includes a drink and small snack.

 The aim is to learn about nature, wildlife and our environment in fun, interactive and exciting ways.
 All sessions are outside, mostly in the woodland (except in really awful weather).